KanchanMehta/react-deploy-vercel-demo--/README.md

 npm run build

-Deploy to Vercel or another hosting platform using the build output.
+Deploy to Vercel (or another hosting platform) using the build output.

-Notes
+📝 Notes

 This project is open source, and the code belongs to the original author.
 My contribution is the deployment and environment setup, which demonstrates my expertise in taking React apps to production.